BelT26/RDFC/README.md

 The league table sorts the players by the number of points they have scored and then by the number of matches they have played.
 When two or more players have the same number of points the player who has played the fewer matches ranks more highly.

 ### Past Results
+The past results page shows the scores of any previous matches so that members can find out about any games they missed.
+The members of each teams are also listed.

 ### Match Booking Form
 If match registrations are open a booking form is displayed.
 Otherwise users see a message informing them that registrations are currently closed.
 In the booking form users can see the date of the match.